 What are seals?

 Seals belong to a group of carnivorous mammals called pinnipeds, meaning flap-footed animals.
-Their limbs (called flippers) and streamlined body shape have evolved for life in water.
+Their limbs (called flippers) and streamlined body shape are adaptations for life in the water.

 - True seals (Phocidae)